Anna Lee Fisher: In popular culture

 Other than the publicity she does herself, her likeness has been widely shared on the internet and it has been used in various promotions and tribute art.
 Photographer John Bryson shot a series of photos of Fisher wearing a helmet and space suit.
-One shot in the series, in which she is turned farthest away from the camera (almost in complete profile), has been frequently posted, shared, and reposted on social media sites including FFFFOUND!, and Reddit.
+One shot in the series, in which she is turned farthest away from the camera (almost in complete profile), has frequently been shared.
 The image has since been used to promote the bands MGMT, Incubus, Arctic Monkeys, Max and Harvey, and The Moth & The Flame.